echo-lab/assets/TechinicalResources/VM_Setup/VM_Website_Setup.md

 Basically this adds in a redirect whenever it sees PROJECT_NAME.cs.vt.edu/research/.
 You will need to go into your server.js and index.js file and make sure all of your posts are redirected like so: app.post('/research/NAME/' ...).

 #### Update firewall
 We need to update firewall settings to allow traffic on ports.
-This example is for port 8080.
-I needed to do the same for my MongoDB port (8080) and port 80/443 for nginx
+MongoDB (port 27017) must **NOT** be opened in the firewall.
+Only application ports (e.g., 3000, 8080) and HTTP/HTTPS should be exposed.
 ```javascript
 sudo firewall-cmd --zone=public --query-port=8080/tcp
 no                                                          //Response from server